 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot into the buttocks slowly on days 1, 15, 29 and once monthly thereafter.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given as a shot into the buttocks slowly on days 1, 15, 29, and once every month thereafter.

 This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.